bpfoley/kolo/README.md

 }
 ```

-You may also optionally pass a `language` key alongside `body`, which Kolo will pass along to VSCode when viewind the body.
+You may also optionally pass a `language` key alongside `body`, which Kolo will pass along to VSCode when viewing the body.

 If you would like to explicitly not have a custom request body for a request, you can `return undefined`